gitdek/CSGOConfigs/README.md

 CS:GO Configuration Files - Updated regularly, extensive, and researched for best possible values.

-If you have any questions, improvements you would like to see, or like to leave a positive comment, my steam profile is [http://steamcommunity.com/id/dek01/](http://steamcommunity.com/id/dek01/)
+If you have any questions, improvements you would like to see, or like to leave a positive comment visit my [steam profile](http://steamcommunity.com/id/dek01/)

 ## Getting Started